- Luca Guadagnino

 - Release Date

 Luca Guadagnino is the perfect filmmaker to translate the Italian giallo subgenre for modern times.
 Giallo earned its name from the yellow covers of exploitative paperbacks, typically about detectives investigating a string of ghastly murders.
 On film, Italian filmmakers such as Mario Bava and Lucio Fulci blended the novelistic conventions of giallo with horror, associating the phenomenon more with stylistic qualities than story tropes.
 A typical giallo film of its heyday, during the 1960s and 1970s, embraced style over substance, using bold colors and shocking imagery in place of cohesive plotting to incite a physical reaction.
 When watching a giallo film, an audience cannot help but interact with assaultive jolts, turn away in revulsion, and simply feel throughout, despite the films’ lack of plot.
 Among the best of these films was Dario Argento’s Suspiria from 1977, about an American dancer, played by Jessica Harper, who discovers her German ballet school is run by witches.
-The remake of Suspiria makes superb use of Guadagnino’s sensuousness, his effusive ability to evoke sensations beyond the visual and aural limitations of cinema.
+The remake of Suspiria concentrates Guadagnino’s sensuousness, along with his effusive ability to evoke sensations beyond the visual and aural limitations of cinema, into a superb new vision.

 In his films, Guadagnino taps into our senses of smell, taste, and touch, in addition to the more traditional sensory modes of cinema that engage our eyes and ears.
 I Am Love (2010) finds Tilda Swinton playing a woman who has been repressed by her husband’s domineering family, and after experiencing exquisite looking food and a sexual awakening, she reclaims some measure of her identity.
 In A Bigger Splash (2016), Swinton appears as a rocker whose vocal cords have been clipped, and while healing at a hot Mediterranean getaway, she relies more on senses of touch and taste.
 Last year’s Call Me by Your Name, Guadagnino’s most widely admired work, engages in physical sensations that have equal bearing on our emotions, as echoed by Michael Stuhlbarg’s aching “hearts and bodies” speech.
 In each case, the director shoots sensory experiences in a way that captivates his audience, creating phantom impressions that involve and immerse us.
 And in addition to the epicurean, the director also layers his films with rich political, cultural, and emotional textuality.
 He engages the intellect and the body in equal measure, leaving the audience to deconstruct the many layers of their experience.